cosmathly/Gaussian_Elimination/README.md

-# File_Transfer
+# Gaussian_Elimination
-> this repo is used to transform files cross stage such as transforming file from Wondows to Linux.
+> this repo is for the implementation of Gauss Elimination.